iamvarada/kalman_filter_cpp/README.md

 CMake has been used to buildl the library, CMakeLists.txt found in this repository can be used with appropriate changes to the location of the eigen library directory.

-Library can be built using the following steps: mkdir kalman_filter_cpp && cd kalman_filter_cpp <br />
+Library can be built using the following steps: <br />
+mkdir kalman_filter_cpp && cd kalman_filter_cpp <br />
 <place all the source, include, and CMake files in the above directory> <br />
 mkdir build && cd build <br />